 The University of Mississippi-Tupelo Financial Aid advisor is available Monday, Wednesday, and Thursday from 8:30 a.m. to 5:30 p.m. to meet with you concerning any questions that you may have about financial aid.
-To schedule an appointment, visit calendly.com/cmrock.
+To schedule an appointment, visit calendly.com/cmrock, or email cmrock@olemiss.edu.